STAXXONLY/godot-demo-projects/README.md

-# Godot demo projects
+BAM

-Each folder containing a `project.godot` file is a demo project meant to be used with [Godot Engine](https://godotengine.org), the open source 2D and 3D game engine.
+Each folder containing a
+file is a demo project meant to be used with [Godot Engine](https://godotengine.org), the open source 2D and 3D game engine.